How Do I Choose A Hair Serum?

 Each of your follicles contains a sebaceous gland that releases an oil called sebum.
 Sebum removes dead skin cells and keeps your scalp and hair moisturized.
 As you age, your sebaceous glands create less and less sebum, leading to dry hair and an itchy scalp.

-Solution: Since dry hair often begins in the scalp it is a good idea to use a serum that stimulates and moisturizes the scalp.
-Serums with niacinamide, a B vitamin, stimulate scalp circulation and decrease inflammation, both are vital for proper follicle function.
+Solution: Since dry hair often begins on the scalp, using a serum that stimulates and moisturizes it is a good idea.
+Serums with niacinamide stimulate scalp circulation and decrease inflammation; both are vital for proper follicle function.

 Thinning Hair